alanmitchell/misc-docs/docs/source/heat-pump-calc.rst

 Climate Data
 ------------

-`Here is a CSV File <http://analysisnorth.com/hackathon/heatpump/temp_bin_data.csv>`_ that contains outdoor temperature data from 75 Alaskan sites.
+`Here is a tab-delimited text File <http://analysisnorth.com/hackathon/heatpump/temp_bin_data.txt>`_ that contains outdoor temperature data from 75 Alaskan sites.
 This data is "bin data" and shows how many hours of a typical year fall into each possible 5 degree range of outdoor temperature.
-For example, one of the bins in the CSV file is labeled ``(50, 55]`` and contains the value of 603 for the Adak weather station.
+For example, one of the bins in the file is labeled ``(50, 55]`` and contains the value of 603 for the Adak weather station.
 This means that of the 8760 total hours in a year, the outdoor temperature is between 50 and 55 degrees Fahrenhet for 603 of those hours.
 This data format is useful for calculating the